FREE Case Review (866) 588-0600

 The abstract contains a list of all documents associated with the real property, such as deeds and mortgages, along with information about former owners and when they owned the property.

-As a legal attorney with years of working in real estate, I'm here to tell you everything you need to know about abstracts of title.
+As a legal attorney with years of experience working in real estate, I'm here to tell you everything you need to know about title abstracts.

 Quick Summary